Autism spectrum disorder

 Another tier of my work seeks to identify key genes and molecular pathways contributing to the development of schizophrenia (SCZ).
 To this end, I am involved in the analysis of large-scale genetic and RNA-sequencing datasets in collaboration with the CommonMind Consortium, which involve multiple brain regions from hundreds of post-mortem brain samples from schizophrenia cases.
 In parallel, and in collaboration with colleagues at the University of Cape Town, we are also actively researching pharmacological/environmental models of SCZ, namely methamphetamine-associated psychosis (MAP).
 MAP is considered to be a model of SCZ due to similarities in clinical course, response to treatment and presumed neuromechanisms.
 However, several challenges still exist in accurately identifying and diagnosing MAP before the model can be used to accelerate biomarkers for SCZ.
 Our work applies a combination of blood-based transcriptomics, serum-based proteomics and neuroimaging to better understand the neurocognitive and molecular deficits underlying the development of MAP and its progression in order to develop improved diagnostics and treatment approaches.

-I am especially interested in solving emerging biological and algorithmic problems arising in computational molecular biology, such as: a) comparative transcriptomics and proteomics; b) computing the genetically regulated component of gene/protein expression; c) predicting cellular frequencies from heterogeneous biological tissue; d) multi-modal integrative deep machine-learning applications; e) modelling RNA-editing in from RNA-sequencing data; f) gene network reconstruction and multi-modal data integrations.
-In addition to generating new data in support of these aims, I also use just about any high-throughput data I can get my hands, which can ultimately be translated into better understanding the molecular mechanisms underlying neurodevelopmental and nueropsychiatric disorders.
+A critical component of biomarker discovery and validation is a rigorous statistical analysis.
+I am especially interested in solving emerging biological and algorithmic problems arising in computational/molecular biology, such as: a) comparative transcriptomics and proteomics; b) computing the genetically regulated component of gene/protein expression; c) predicting cellular frequencies from heterogeneous biological tissue; d) multi-modal integrative deep machine-learning applications; e) modelling RNA-editing in from RNA-sequencing data; f) gene network reconstruction and multi-modal data integrations.
+In addition to generating new data in support of these aims, I also use just about any high-throughput data I can get my hands in the public domain, which can ultimately be translated into better understanding the molecular mechanisms underlying neurodevelopmental and nueropsychiatric disorders.